top of page

 If you don't have nipple guards, you can make your own by cutting two pieces of TransTape big enough to cover just your nipples and some space around it.

-You're also going to want something in between your nipple and the tape, so you can use toilet paper or even a small piece of a cotton ball.
+You also want something in between your nipple and the tape, so you can use toilet paper or even a small piece of a cotton ball.

-Once you have your guards ready, go ahead and add a little salve to them, avoiding contact with any adhesive, for the sake of your nipples.
+Once you have your guards ready, go ahead and add a little salve to them for the sake of your nipples.

-Then take some more salve and apply some directly to yourself.
+Then take some more salve and apply some directly to your nipples.

 After, place your guards over your nipples and you're ready to rock!